ovh/docs/pages/web_cloud/web_hosting/hosting_first_steps_with_web_hosting/guide.en-ie.md

 #### Web Cloud Database Servers

-If you have a **Performance** web hosting plan, you can activate a database server [Web Cloud Databases](https://www.ovhcloud.com/en-ie/web-cloud/databases/) for free.
+If you have a **Performance** web hosting plan, you can activate a [Web Cloud Databases](https://www.ovhcloud.com/en-ie/web-cloud/databases/) for free.

 You can find more details on how to use it in our documentation “[Getting started with the Web Cloud Databases service](/pages/web_cloud/web_cloud_databases/starting_with_clouddb)”.